Absence of high-speed internet impacting millions of Pennsylvanians

 HARRISBURG, Pa.
-(WHTM) – The Senate Communications and Technology Committee is holding a series of public hearings to discuss how a lack of high-speed internet access can affect Pennsylvania industries, like education, agriculture, and health care.
+(WHTM) – The Senate Communications and Technology Committee is holding a series of public hearings to discuss how a lack of high-speed internet access can affect Pennsylvania industries such as education, agriculture, and health care.

 The Federal Communications Commission estimates that 800,000 Pennsylvanians do not have access to high-speed internet.